 The Canal ring is called the Grachtengordel – and don’t worry you don’t have to see it all because I will tell you the prettiest spots.
+This historical canal ring is a UNESCO World Heritage Site.
 A bicycle isn’t a necessity because the canals are very close to each other.

 If you have a cycle then reach Jordaan, or else get on the tram to reach Westermarkt tram station.
 From here, walk to the Engelschmann Bridge, and take a right after the bridge.
-Continue walking straight to the direction of Bloemgracht.
-You will arrive at a narrower canal with tiny bridges which as per me have the best view.
+Continue walking straight in the direction of Bloemgracht.
+You will arrive at a narrower canal with tiny bridges which I think have the best views.

-If you want to visit the Ann Frank House, then you have to prebook a time slot to avoid excessively long queues.
+If you want to visit the Anne Frank House, then you have to pre-book a time slot to avoid excessively long queues.

-Visit the Museum Quarter – Rijksmuseum & Van Gogh Museum (before 4:30 PM)
+Rijksmuseum and Van Gogh Museum (before 4:30 pm)

-The Rijksmuseum closes at 5 pm and Van Gogh museum closes at 6 pm.
-The last entry at Rijksmuseum is at 4:30 pm, so make sure you book a slot for that time or before, and then another slot for Van Gogh Museum just an hour after.
+The Rijksmuseum closes at 5 p.m. and the Van Gogh museum closes at 6 p.m.
+The last entry at Rijksmuseum is at 4:30 pm, so make sure you book a slot for that time or before, and then another slot for the Van Gogh Museum just an hour after.
 (Both are free to visit with the I Amsterdam Card)

-I did reserved my spot the night before for the visit at Rijksmuseum and got it.
-But I still suggest you do it at least a week in advance for both the museums.
+I reserved my spot the night before for the visit to Rijksmuseum and got it.
+But I still suggest you do it at least a week in advance for both museums.
 With your I Amsterdam card, you can visit almost all the museums except the Ann Frank Haus (because that’s privately owned).